Math 1120B: Fundamental Concepts in Mathematics (Winter 2021)

 - functions and relations (equivalence relations, order relations)

 The final grades will be based on the following components:

-The in-person midterm exams will take place in class on:
+The in-person midterm exams took place in class on:

 - Friday, February 26, 1:30-2:30 PM;

 - Friday, March 19, 1:30-2:30 PM.